eQosys/QINP/docs/operators.md

 The subscript and dereference operators can be used on lvalues and rvalues and return an lvalue.

 The address-of operator can only be used on lvalues and returns the address of the lvalue.

+The `.` operator can be used on lvalues and xvalues.
+It is used to access the members of a pack.
+The returned value is an lvalue.
+The `->` operator can be used on lvalues and xvalues.
+It is used to access the members of a pointer to a pack.
+The returned value is an lvalue.

 ---